+Located at the intersection of Cedar and State streets in the heart of Chicago’s Gold Coast neighborhood, the historic Cedar Hotel takes on a new identity as the first Viceroy property in Chicago.
 The four-story brick-and-terra-cotta façade of the original Cedar Hotel is preserved and given fresh life, fronting a new 18-story hotel tower.
 Visitors enter an open, three-story lobby space with an adjacent restaurant and lounge.
 Additional amenities include a ballroom and conference suite on Level 4, with access to a large outdoor roof terrace overlooking State Street.
-The rooftop lounge with outdoor pool and landscaped terrace offers views of Lake Michigan and Chicago’s skyline.
+The rooftop lounge, with an outdoor pool and landscaped terrace, offers views of Lake Michigan and the Chicago skyline.

 A unique identity for the Viceroy emerges through the contrasting façades of the new tower and the historic building.
 The brick and terra cotta of the 1920s-era Cedar Hotel exemplifies the vintage character of a building façade as a two-dimensional arrangement of building elements and ornamentation.
 By contrast, the glass curtain wall of the new hotel tower is a taut, three-dimensional envelope.
 The distinctive “folding” geometry is inspired by the argyle-like pattern found in the historic brick façade below.
 The design solution creates “harmony through contrast” in which both the old and new are rich examples of their specific eras.